solacese/swim-feed-handler/README.md

 once consumed.

-Other services included are a FileOutputService, which writes consumed messages to the file system, and an AWS Simple Storage Service (S3), which writes the payload of the consumed messages to S3 as a string, a Message Logging service that writes messages to a single message log while rotating every hour and a NullOp service that discards the message upon receipt.
+Other services included are a FileOutputService, which writes consumed messages to the file system, a Message Logging service that writes messages to a single message log while rotating every hour and a NullOp service that discards the message upon receipt.

 ![SWIM Feed Handler](images/sfh.png)